Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 I build a team with her characters and vanquish the knight general (lv.
 33) in the forest with a team of lv.
 24-27 at the first attempt.

-Watch the video [here](https://www.acfun.cn/v/ac17706243).
+Watch the video [here](https://www.acfun.cn/v/ac17706243) on AcFun or [here](https://www.youtube.com/watch?v=U2Q3n5HnjwE&feature=youtu.be) on YouTube.
 The video partly shows the reason why I have to impose so many restrictions as written previously to make game worth playing.

 Tbh, this battle is way too easy partly because it hasn't been reworked yet.